 Cats are highly intelligent beings, and they can be trained.
 In fact, it’s a lot like raising children.
 When you give them proper training and care while they’re young, they grow up to be well-adjusted and healthy adults.
 So, if you have brought a kitten home for the first time, here are eight tips that will help you train the cute little furball.

-Teaching Your Kitten to Sit On Command
+How to Train a Kitten to Sit On Command

 Training your kitten can start by teaching a simple behavior like sitting on command.
 Right after you ask your kitten to sit, you can use a clicker or voice commands like ‘yes’ and ‘good job’ the moment his or her bottom hits the ground.